Akshay-Hegde/PyroCMS-Module-Events-Manager/README.md

  * Add, edit and delete events
  * Events start with basic fields.
 These fields are title, start, end, description, location and category.
  * Events can be displayed as a list or calendar view.
- * In the calendar mode, events can be listed on the days or the day can link to the list of events on that day (change in Settings).
+ * In the calendar mode, events can be listed on the days or the day can link to the list of events on that day (change in "Settings").
 * __Categories__
  * Add, edit and delete categories
  * Category fields are title, description, color and image.